 Ford India has four plants in the country – vehicle and engine plants in Chennai and Sanand.

-Ford’s ‘quit India’ decision will result in an uncertain future for about 5,300 employees – workers and staff, the officials said.
+The officials said that Ford’s ‘quit India’ decision will result in an uncertain future for about 5,300 employees – workers and staff.

 Ford India’s Chennai plant has about 2,700 associates (permanent workers) and about 600 staff.